 Do I enjoy games like chess or bridge?

 Is there a social circle at work that I can become a part of?

-Do I have any special talents or skills that I can share with others by offering workshops or classes?
+Do I have any special interests that I can share with others by offering or attending workshops or classes?

 Am I striking the right balance in my life between the time I spend alone and the time I spend with friends?

 When was the last time I went to a party?

 If I am a four, I am a member of the most deeply creative type in the enneagram.
 But my creativity is probably a fickle beast.
 It is likely that although I would like to be producing wonderful works of art, performance, literature, or other self-expressions, I have experienced times when I felt that I was unable to tap into the flow of it.
 I may have been blocked and stuck, frustrated because I wanted to say something but for some reason unable to say it.

 Maybe I felt that the creative effort was not worthwhile if others did not “get it.”
 Maybe someone criticized some of my former efforts, triggering self-doubt within me.
 I may have felt that my own efforts could never be good enough.
 My own sense of how much talent I possessed may have been rather fragile.
 Perhaps I felt that other responsibilities in my life were draining my creative juices.
 For whatever reason, it just would not come and my experience of life became impoverished as a result.

 Have I experienced times when I wanted to do something creative, but somehow the source was blocked?